OscarvanVuren/fhiaims_meeting_2024/sphinx-doc/fhiaims_2024/index.rst

 --------------

 The meeting is being hosted at `The University of Warwick <https://warwick.ac.uk/>`_ on the **15th - 16th of May 2024**.
+Talks will run from 12:00 on the 15th to 13:00 on the 16th with tutorials running before (from 09:00 on the 15th) and a code hack running afterwards (14:00 - 18:00 on the 16th).
-The venue is the Science Concourse within the Physics Department.
+The meeting venue is the Science Concourse within the Physics Department of the University of Warwick.
 Directions can be found on this `interactive campus map <https://campus.warwick.ac.uk/>`_.

 Accommodation and Travel
 ------------------------